-On January 9, 2007, Steve Jobs walked on stage at MacWorld in San Francisco and said, “Every once in a while, a revolutionary product comes along that changes everything….”
+On January 9, 2007, Steve Jobs walked on stage at MacWorld in San Francisco.
+He said, “Every once in a while, a revolutionary product changes everything….”
 He was right, of course.
-The iPhone was the catalyst for a seismic shift in how we interact with the world.
-It became a remote control for our lives.
+The iPhone catalyzed a seismic shift in how we interact with the world.
+It was a remote control for our lives.
 The iPhone disrupted and shattered existing industries and spawned utterly new ones.
 It moved access to the internet from our desktops to our fingertips.
 Everything changed.

 It’s happening again.